aptabase/tauri-plugin-aptabase/README.md

 }
 ```

+And finally add `aptabase:allow-track-event` to your list Access Control List.

 You can then start sending events from Rust by importing the `tauri_plugin_aptabase::EventTracker` trait and calling the `track_event` method on `App`, `AppHandle` or `Window`.

 As an example, you can add `app_started` and `app_exited` events like this:

 ```rust
 use tauri_plugin_aptabase::EventTracker;